kodlian/SwiftRegexDSL/README.md

 ## Future Direction and final note
 It is a young project and many improvements can be done:
 - Unicode regex by name or property offers tons of possibilities.
-Having enum to describe the most used ones could be a nice addition, offering safety and discoverability.
+Having an enum to describe the most used ones could be a nice addition, offering safety and discoverability.
--  Retrieving the ranges of capturing group is still not very convenient with the framework.
+-  Retrieving the ranges of capturing groups is still not very convenient with the framework.
 Perhaps a system could exist where a binding or callback is directly defined within the body of the Regex.
-- Matching digit is easy with Regex, but number is always a pain.
-Take for instance IPV4 where each part should not be superior to 255 resulting in quite long regex hard to read and painful to create, here the way to match 0 to 255:
+- Matching digit is easy with Regex, but a number is always a pain.
+Take for instance IPV4 where each part should not be superior to 255 resulting in quite a long regex hard to read and painful to create, here the way to match 0 to 255:
 ```25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?```
-Creating a regex matching closed range of number will be a time saviour.
+Creating a regex matching closed range of numbers will be a time savior.
 - Anchors are currently a little bit raw and can be anywhere in an expression.
-There is certainly more safety and conveniency to add around then.
+There is certainly more safety and convenience to add around them.
-- Set are limited to `Character`, which for now for digit we need to use the `Character` representation of this digit.
+- Set are limited to `Character`, which for now for digits we need to use the `Character` representation of this digit.

 Final word, I am not an expert in Regex hence the existence of this framework to ease my pain working with them: so I may have missed and done some mistakes.
 By making it open source, I hope the swift community contributions will bring it to the next level.